elithaxxor/resume-terminal/PROPOSAL.md

 6. **Localization** – offer the interface in multiple languages to reach a wider audience.
 7. **Social Sharing** – allow visitors to share the resume via built-in commands for LinkedIn or email.

+8. **Autocomplete Commands** – suggest available commands as the user types, similar to shell autocompletion.
+9. **Accessibility Improvements** – enhance support for screen readers and full keyboard navigation.
+10. **Performance Caching** – cache fetched data locally to speed up repeated visits.
+11. **Tutorial Mode** – guide new visitors through an interactive introduction of features and commands.